-With an increasing in older adult population in Lincoln County the need to connect and support those 55 and older has become a priority rising as a top health priority for Lincoln County, To bolster our efforts Live Well Lincoln has two goals in mind - increase the ability to navigate resources to be better prepare for aging and enhance support and connectedness with others.
-By acting strategically and collaboratively, Lincoln County can stimulate needed change to systems that will improve the health of those 55 and older and bolster the support that is needed for healthy aging.
+With an increasing older adult population in Lincoln County the need to support those 55 and older has become a top health priority for Lincoln County.
+To bolster our efforts, Live Well Lincoln has two goals in mind, increase the ability to navigate resources to be better prepare for aging and enhance support and connectedness with others.
+By acting strategically and collaboratively, Lincoln County can stimulate needed change to systems that will improve the health of those 55 and older and increase the support that is needed for healthy aging.